July 2, 2019

 This is the one many wannabe freelancers don’t always want to do because it can be tough, you can (and will often) get rejected or passed over, and it’s more time consuming to research the perfect outlet for your idea and tailor your freelance editorial pitch for that client.
 But, when you want to work with certain clients and don’t know anyone there, this is probably the best way to do this.

 You could write your own blog on a topic you want to get paid to write about and share the links with potential clients, showing the type of work you could do for them.
 Think beyond basic magazine content: it could be about crafting with kids, healthy snacks, fishing, hiking, pet advice, or something else that interests you.
 Some people make money this way through advertising dollars while others leverage it to show clients their writing style and experience.
+I will admit that this is a slower revenue stream because it takes a lot of effort and time to build up a great audience and following.
+If you want to find freelance writing jobs fast or make money working from home quickly, you’re better off looking for freelance clients and writing jobs.

 Share social posts and write content for your website on the topic you would ideally like to get hired for.
 I’ve heard of freelancers having editors and brands follow them because of what they’re sharing on social, and some people get approached for assignments and paid freelance work by posting on social media.
 Here are more tips freelancers can follow in order to get ahead using social media.